Natural wines (Last updated: 13th August 2018)

-Spring is back in action at a new location.
-Run by American Daniel Rose this is a very good venue.
+Spring is run by American Daniel Rose and is a very good venue.
 There is a downstairs bar as well with a well-selected range of natural wines plus food that is expertly prepared.

 Read our review here: Spring

-Brawn is a relatively new wine-focussed restaurant in London from the people who established Terroirs some years ago.
+Brawn is a wine-focussed restaurant in London.
 The wine list is loaded with an interesting selection of natural wines including some smaller producers that have not received much exposure.
 We also very much enjoyed the food here on our recent visit.

 The long and impressive wine list at SOIF (soif means thirst in French) contains many interesting biodynamic and natural wines ranging from the Occhipinti "Il Frappato" and "Siccagno" from Sicily, to the Bera wines from Piedmont in northern Italy, to Domaine de la Tournelle from Arbois, or an Arnot-Roberts Trousseau.
 The food does not reach the same stellar heights as the wine list, but this is a great place to drop in and buy a bottle of your favourite wine to take out and a good place to drop in for a drink.